alphagov/notifications-admin/docs/index.md

 <h3 id="getnotifications">Retrieve notifications</h3>

 <a name="get_single_notif"></a>
-To retrieve the status of a single sms or email notification:
+To retrieve the status of a single text or email notification:
 ```
 GET /notifications/{id}
 ```